julia-users-berlin/julia-users-berlin.github.io/index.md

 ## Upcoming events

-**9th of May**, 19:00 at C-Base!
+**9th of May**, 19:00 at c-base!
 We change location but not the date.
-We will have our first meeting in C-Base, talks and topics TBA!
+We will have our first meeting in c-base, talks and topics TBA!

 ## Regular meeting